InseeFrLab/onyxia-api/README.md

 This is the server part of the Onyxia datalab.
 It interacts with your container orchestrator to deploy users services.
-Onyxia supports both Mesos (using Marathon) and Kubernetes (using Helm).
+Onyxia supports Kubernetes using Helm.
-Deployable services are listed and configured inside catalogs (Universe for Marathon, Helm charts for Helm).
+Deployable services are listed and configured inside catalogs.
 Default catalogs are from InseeFrlab : [Universe datascience](https://github.com/InseeFrLab/Universe-Datascience) and [Inseefrlab helm charts](https://github.com/InseeFrLab/helm-charts) but more catalogs can be added.

 The opensourcing (and documentation) is still a work in progress, please be patient :)